 Priority 2 Other bus routes where the service level is 5 days a week in the school term, and a PSV licensed vehicle is used where practicable.
-Salted Network length @ 1 st Cohesive network serving all main centres of population in the rural areas.
-September 2016 All other routes carrying in excess of 2000v/day.
-Approx. Routes added at the Area Managers' discretion where 843 miles / 1349 km the following are additional risk factors considered but not necessarily fully implemented related to practicalities: high peak hour flows access to other schools gradients in excess of 5%(1:20) Misc.
+Salted Network length @ 1 st September Cohesive network serving all main centres of population in the rural areas.
+2016 Approx. All other routes carrying in excess of 2000v/day.
+Routes added at the Area Managers' discretion where 843 miles / 1349 km the following are additional risk factors considered but not necessarily fully implemented related to practicalities: high peak hour flows access to other schools gradients in excess of 5%(1:20) Misc.
 Local discretion dependent on conditions and resources available.
-Other bus routes A second route to rural centres of population Access to livestock farms where alerted by DEFRA/NFU/ Farmer In all cases links are treated in full to the next safe turning point for the gr itting vehicle.
-When P1 o r P2 routes are closed the diversion route is to be treated. lengths are treated by agreement, at these locations where the rational completion of P1 lengths within treatment time. is does not
+Other bus routes A second route to rural centres of population Access to livestock farms where alerted by DEFRA/NFU/ Farmer In all cases links are treated in full to the next safe turning point for the gritting vehicle.
+When P1 or P2 routes are closed the diversion route is to be treated.
+Additional lengths are treated by agreement, at these locations where this does not impair operational completion of P1 lengths within treatment time.